promoqui/promoqui-api-php/README.md

 >```php
 >[["weekday"=>0, "open_am"=>"09:00", "close_am"=>"13:00", "open_pm"=>"14:00", "close_pm"=>"18:00"], ...]
 > If the store is closed you need to use such as: [ ["weekday"=>6, "closed"=>true] ]
+> The opening_hours must be in total 7 (one for every day) and must be uniq so please be carreful with this
 >```